jwmatthys/chugins/README.md

   - Load and run LADSPA plugins
 - **Sigmund**
   - Sinusoidal analysis and pitch tracker by Miller Puckette
+- **ExpDelay**
+  - Exponential delay instrument which produces accelerating or deccelerating echoes, inspired by the music of Elainie Lillios.

 Chugins That I Am Working On
 --